 But which ETFs should you look at?
-Here are two popular ETFs that could be worth getting better acquainted with:
+Here are two popular ETFs that have generated strong returns for investors:

 BetaShares Asia Technology Tigers ETF (ASX: ASIA)

-The first ETF to look at is the BetsShares Asia Technology Tigers ETF.
-It gives investors exposure to 50 of the largest technology and ecommerce companies that have their main area of business in Asia.
+This ETF gives investors with exposure to 50 of the largest technology and ecommerce companies that have their main area of business in Asia (excluding Japan).

-Among the 50 companies you’ll be owning a slice of are tech giants such as Alibaba, Baidu, Infosys, JD.com, Samsung, and Tencent Holdings.
-It also includes lesser known but high quality tech companies such as Kuaishou Technology, Meituan Dianping, and Pinduoduo.
+This means you’ll be buying a piece of tech giants such as Alibaba, Baidu, JD.com, Samsung, and Tencent Holdings, as well as lesser known but equally impressive tech companies such as Meituan Dianping and Pinduoduo.

 Whereas Pinduoduo is an e-commerce platform that offers a wide range of products from daily groceries to home appliances.
-The Pinduoduo platform connects distributors with consumers directly through an interactive shopping experience.
-This allows shoppers to team up to buy items in bulk at lower prices.
+The Pinduoduo platform connects distributors with consumers directly through an interactive shopping experience, allowing shoppers to team up to buy items at lower prices.
 In March, the company revealed that it had 788 million annual active customers, overtaking Alibaba.

 The BetaShares Asia Technology Tigers ETF has generated a return of 60.85% over the last 12 months.